Search for a tool

 $$ \text{Precision}=\frac{|\{\text{Relevant items}\}\cap\{\text{Retrieved items}\}|}{|\{\text{Retrieved items}\}|} $$

-Example: The expected (reference) set is A,B,C,D,E (5 items) and the retrieved/found set are B,C,D,F (4 items).
-The set of expected items retrieved is B,C,D (3 common items).
-The precision is $$ P = \frac{3}{4} = 75\% $$
+Example: The reference set (expected items) is A,B,C,D,E (5 items) and the retrieved items are B,C,D,F (4 items).
+The set of expected items that were retrieved is B,C,D (3 common items).
+The item F is a false positive.
+Precision is: $ P = \frac{3}{4} = 75\% $

 How to calculate Recall?